tupleapp/pair-programming-guide/_pages/styles-of-pairing.md

 1. Sometimes it will take much longer to write the test than the code that makes it passes, or vice-versa.
 Don't worry about it.
 Time spent typing will even out over time.
 2. Try to write a _minimal_ failing test, and the _smallest_ amount of code that will make it pass.
 This is easy to forget in the moment.
 3. Don't forget to spend some time refactoring when things are green.

+Want to see this style in action?
+Check out [TDD Ping-Pong Pairing](/pair-programming-guide/tdd-ping-pong).

 ## Strong style